san601/WannaGame-Freshman-2023/Rust_baby.md

 }
 ```

-It can be seen that our input will be convert to a matrix of number and mulptiply with a predefined matrix.
+It can be seen that our input will be converted to a matrix of number and mulptiply with a predefined matrix.

 The predefined matrix: